John211998/LinkedinAuto/README.md

 - **Invalid YAML:** Check your YAML files for syntax errors .
 Try to use external YAML validators e.g. https://www.yamllint.com/
 - **OpenAI endpoint isues**: Try to check possible limits\blocking at their side

-If you encounter any issues, you can open an issue on [GitHub](https://github.com/feder-cr/linkedIn_auto_jobs_applier_with_AI/issues).
+If you encounter any issues, you can open an issue ping me on my mail id.
   Please add valuable details to the subject and to the description.
 If you need new feature then please reflect this.
   I'll be more than happy to assist you!

 ## Conclusion

-LinkedIn_AIHawk provides a significant advantage in the modern job market by automating and enhancing the job application process.
+LinkedInAuto provides a significant advantage in the modern job market by automating and enhancing the job application process.
 With features like dynamic resume generation and AI-powered personalization, it offers unparalleled flexibility and efficiency.
-Whether you're a job seeker aiming to maximize your chances of landing a job, a recruiter looking to streamline application submissions, or a career advisor seeking to offer better services, LinkedIn_AIHawk is an invaluable resource.
+Whether you're a job seeker aiming to maximize your chances of landing a job, a recruiter looking to streamline application submissions, or a career advisor seeking to offer better services, LinkedInAuto is an invaluable resource.
 By leveraging cutting-edge automation and artificial intelligence, this tool not only saves time but also significantly increases the effectiveness and quality of job applications in today's competitive landscape.

 ## Contributors